httpd.execline performs the business logic of a a static HTTP mirror. it is

 generate ETags)

-support, they will expect to find commands in /package
+support, they will expect to find commands in /package, and you will

 need to somehow ensure it exists in the chroot directory.